jeffa/Fruit-Frenzy/README.md

  # Fruit Frenzy

- Fruit Frenzy is a simple, fun, and addictive game built with Python and Tkinter, where players catch falling fruits in a basket.
+ Fruit Frenzy is a simple, fun, and addictive game built with Python and PyQt5, where players catch falling fruits in a basket.
 Improve your reflexes, rack up as many points as possible, and try to beat your high score!

  ## Table of Contents
  - [Features](#features)